 The Health Benefits of Green Tea

 Green tea has many health benefits.
 It is a great alternative for people who do not like coffee but still want to reap the positive benefits, since green tea has less caffeine than coffee but still enough to keep you focused and awake.
 Green tea might also help ward off certain types of cancer and heart disease, control weight and keep your mouth healthy.
 Regular consumption has even been shown to have some positive benefits in bone health.
-In addition, green tea has been shown to help preserve brain function.
+In addition, green tea has been shown to help preserve brain function and positively impact mood and cognition.
 How much green tea you need to drink each day in order to experience the benefits described is still being researched.

 How Green Tea Can Help Our Skin

 Green tea can benefit your skin both when you drink it and when you apply topical products containing the ingredient.
-Green tea is rich in antioxidants, specifically ones called EGCGs, which protect the skin from inflammation and skin aging, and calms skin prone to redness.
-Most skin care products that utilize green tea contain a green tea extract like Madre Labs Camellia Care Concentrated Green Tea Skin Cream ($23) or Once Upon a Tea Green Tea Matcha Mud Mask ($16).
+Green tea is rich in antioxidants, specifically ones called EGCGs, which protect the skin from inflammation and skin aging, and calm skin prone to redness.
+Most skin care products that utilize green tea contain a green tea extract.

 As mentioned, green tea is chock full of antioxidants which means it can calm skin inflammation.
 Acne is a sign of inflammation in the skin so using a skin care product with green tea in it will help to calm acne-prone skin.
 All skin types may benefit from drinking green tea or using green tea skin care products, even those with the most sensitive skin.